VennDev/SimplifyLibasynql/README.md

 # How to setup for your plugin ?
 - This is plugin example: [Example](https://github.com/VennDev/SimplifyLibasynql/tree/main/Examples/Test)
 - Just take everything in this [Folder](https://github.com/VennDev/SimplifyLibasynql/tree/main/SQL) and bring in your plugin configuration.
-- Note: don't change any details in files like ``mysql.sql`` or ``sqlite.sql`` if you don't understand them or how this library works!
+- Note: don't change any details in files like ``mysql.sql`` or ``sqlite.sql``, if you don't understand them or how this library works!
 - Class registration creation template for libraries:
 ```php
 private static DataConnector $database;